 Temporomandibular Joint Dysfunction Syndrome (TMJ) is a common condition affecting a wide variety of people.
 TMJ is characterized by severe headaches, jaw pain of varying degrees, grinding teeth, and an intermittent ringing in the ears.
 The vast majority of TMJ sufferers are unaware that the root cause of these problems is something that a dentist can effectively treat.
 The symptoms of TMJ are debilitating and can greatly interfere with everyday life.
 The comfort and general well being of the patient are at the heart of the dental practice, so pain relief is the first consideration of the dentist.
-Our doctors are able to test, diagnose, and devise an immediate plan to treat the underlying causes of the TMJ disorder.
+Our dental team are able to test, diagnose, and devise an immediate plan to treat the underlying causes of the TMJ disorder.

 Schedule Your Appointment